bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Clear
+- Cloudy
-- 80% humidity
+- 79% humidity
-- 8 mph wind
+- 9 mph wind
-- 23% cloud cover
+- 100% cloud cover
 - 27 AQI O3 🟩
 - 39 AQI PM2.5 🟩
 - 0.81 inches of snow and 0.58 inches of rain expected in the next 72 hours